UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

   ```
 - This should take a couple of minutes, then copy output masterfile to the
   outgoing folder for RRED
+  - If you get a `DispatchlistException` then email the RRED study group to ask
+    for the correct school information for us to update the dispatch list.
+This
+    means our work is blocked
 - Transfer the output data, and if there are any issues the issues file to
   `R:\ReadingRecoveryEvalDB\ARC` and download these to your machine using the
   [DSH file transfer portal](https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml)